-The Meteor FTSE/STOXX Super Step Down Kick Out Plan is a maximum seven year two week investment offering a potential gross investment return of 7.40% per annum.
+The Meteor FTSE/STOXX Super Step Down Kick Out Plan is a maximum seven year three week investment offering a potential gross investment return of 8.25% for each year the plan runs.

-It is Meteors understanding that any investment return from this Plan will be subject to Capital Gains Tax.
+It is Meteors and our understanding that any investment return from this Plan will be subject to Capital Gains Tax.

 Other Key Information